News

 05 Jul 2026

-Players Championship 23 and 24: final entries, notable absentees and maximum pressure before the World Matchplay cut
+Players Championship 23 and 24: Nathan Aspinall joins the withdrawal list before the World Matchplay cut

 Players Championship

-Players Championship 23 and 24: final entries, notable absentees and maximum pressure before the World Matchplay cut
+Players Championship 23 and 24: Nathan Aspinall joins the withdrawal list before the World Matchplay cut

 • Players Championship 23 and 24, set for 6 and 7 July in Leicester, close the race to Blackpool.

-• Littler, Humphries, Clayton and Van den Bergh are among the biggest absences from the block.
+• Nathan Aspinall joins Littler, Humphries, Clayton and Van den Bergh among the major absentees from the block.

 Key markers before Leicester